 In short, the French Government decided to reassess the benefits/risks of Adrafinil and informed Cephalon of their intent.
 Reviewing clinical studies, the board of AMM decided that they could not conclude that the benefits of Adrafinil outweigh the known adverse effects.
 The AFSSAPS informed Cephalon of their findings and that they were withdrawing marketing permission of Adrafinil.
 Cephalon announced their intent to stop marketing the drug, and has discontinued production and marketing of Olmifon in September 2011.

 So that’s it, bad news for any of you interested in purchasing Cephalon-brand Adrafinil.
-Adrafinil is still available through Chinese and Indian manufacturers, but depending on the supplier, purity may be a game of chance.
+However one of our nootropics suppliers (PeakNootropics) retails pure adrafinil powder.